JamesHardey/ExamProctor/replit.md

 # SmartExam Proctor

 ## Product Overview
 SmartExam Proctor is an intelligent, secure online examination and proctoring system that allows administrators to create, manage, and monitor online exams with AI-assisted supervision.
-It ensures academic integrity through camera monitoring, tab-switch restrictions, and question randomization.
+It ensures academic integrity through camera monitoring, tab-switch restrictions, question randomization, and advanced proctoring features.

 ## Architecture